Revised UK COVID-19 Relief Package Addresses Funding Gap Criticisms

 These convertible loans may be a suitable option for businesses that rely on equity investment and are unable to access the Coronavirus Business Interruption Loan Scheme.

-The scheme will be delivered in partnership with the British Business Bank.
+The scheme has been delivered in partnership with the British Business Bank.

 6. Innovate UK COVID-19 Business Support